openshift/monitoring-plugin/README.md

 ### Local Development Troubleshooting
 1. Disable cache.
 Select 'disable cache' in your browser's DevTools > Network > 'disable cache'.
 Or use private/incognito mode in your browser.
-2. Enable higher log verbosity by setting `-log-verbosity=1` when starting the plugin backend
+2. Enable higher log verbosity by setting `-log-level=trace` when starting the plugin backend.
+For more options to set log level see [logrus documentation](https://github.com/sirupsen/logrus?tab=readme-ov-file#level-logging).